Lead is Dead! (Except for Starting Batteries)

 Are They Marine Focused?

-I really do like like Will Prowse and he’s doing the general public a tremendous service in cutting open all these drop-in batteries and exposing all the dirty little secrets.
+I like Will Prowse, he’s the DIY hero of LFP!
+He’s doing the general public a tremendous service in cutting open all these drop-in batteries and exposing all the dirty little secrets.
 We too have cut open a slew of these batteries I just don’t do video or video editing well..
-The problem I have with Will is that he does not operate in the marine environment and the marine environment is a different set of circumstances & standards than it is for RV or off-grid cabins.
+The only problem I have with Will is that he does not operate in the marine environment.
+The marine environment is a different set of circumstances & standards than it is for RV or off-grid cabins.
 For example, I don’t know a single RV that has a 12V bow thruster that can pull over 600A(no load rating) at 12 V and 1600A+for in-rush LRA/FLA rating.
 An in-rush like this is capable of ruining some FET BMS boards especially after repeated thrusts.
+For example, Will, and many others, highly praise Battleborn yet, we have never advised them for a mobile or marine install due to the internal construction, which is just not up to our standards..

 For boaters buying drop-in batteries direct from China this can mean the low-grade “orphaned” or “rejected” cells wind up in batteries that may look exactly the same but are sold on Ali-xxxx, , eBay or through other less reputable sources..
 Once the cells are sealed in its glued together plastic case you the buyer have no way to know what quality cells you got.